 I recently graduated from Medical College of Georgia’s AU/UGA Medical Partnership Campus and UGA College of Public Health.
-I’m now a brand new Emergency Medicine Intern at Coliseum Health in Macon, Georgia!
+I’m now a brand new Emergency Medicine Intern at Piedmont Macon!

 Early on in the course of my MPH degree, I took a keen interest in water and the harmful things that can contaminate it, especially in the aftermath of a disaster.
 Specifically, I have focused on learning as much as possible about microbial pathogens in water, and how these pathogens can affect human health.